chenlab-sj/Seq2Karyotype/README.md

 `sample_name.log`: Your good old log file.
 `sample_name.par`: The parameters used including reference diploid coverage, karyotype models, etc,.

-5. Launch the viewer and visualize output.
+5. Launch the viewer for visualization.

 ```
 # if you are running this on your local machine, such as a desktop or laptop: